Install with Flatpak (Linux only)

 Python wheel packages are automatically built by Gitlab’s CI.

-They’re provided for testing only, and do not offer a full system integration.
+They’re provided for convenience only, and do not offer a full system integration.

 The latest one can be downloaded here: